dymmond/edgy/docs/fields.md

 #### CompositeField

-The **CompositeField** is a little bit different from normal fields.
+The **CompositeField** is a little bit different from the normal fields.
 It takes a parameter `inner_fields` and distributes write or read access to the fields referenced in `inner_fields`.
 It hasn't currently all field parameters.
 Especially not the server parameters.
-For distributing the field parameters it uses the Descriptor Protocol.
+For distributing the field parameters it uses the `Descriptor Protocol`.

-Optionally a pydantic model can be provided via the **model** argument
+Optionally a pydantic model can be provided via the **model** argument.

-**CompositeField** defines no columns.
-It is a meta field.
+**CompositeField** defines no columns as it is a meta field.

 Note there is also **BaseCompositeField**.
 It can be used for implementing own **CompositeField**-like fields.